EdgeFirstAI/documentation/docs/perception/topics/fusion.md

 The XYZ coordinate system follows the [standard ROS convention](https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions) of x forward, y left, z up.

+## /fusion/boxes3d
+The `/model/boxes3d` topic publishes information about the detected objects using the custom [Detect](../api/edgefirst_msgs.md#detect) schema.
+Each detect message contains information about the model timing, and a list of objects detected.
+Each object detected has the normalized bounding box coordinates, label, score, distance, speed, and tracking information included.
+The distance and speed are 0 when the values cannot be determined.
+When tracking is enabled, the track ID is a UUID string, and the lifetime represents how many times this track was seen.

+The XYZ coordinate system follows the [standard ROS convention](https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions) for `_optical` frames of z forward, x right, y down.

+This topic is only published if the model service is configured with a model that outputs object detection and when those detections contain depth from a model that is using either radar or lidar.

 ## /fusion/model_output
 The `/fusion/model_output` topic publishes information about the output grid the fusion model with the custom [Mask](../api/edgefirst_msgs.md#mask) schema.
 This contains the fusion model output as a mask.
 This can be used to confirm the model is working as expected.

+## /fusion/model_output/tracked
+The `/fusion/model_output/tracked` topic publishes information about the output grid the fusion model with the custom [Mask](../api/edgefirst_msgs.md#mask) schema.
+This contains the fusion model output as a mask.
+This can be used to confirm the model is working as expected.
+In addition, this topic will also attempt to track objects as they traverse the output grid.